LarsKluijtmans/nmbrs_api/README.md

 1. Using the username and token
 2. Using the username, token and domain

 When only using the username and token the call [**DebtorService:Environment_Get**](https://api.nmbrs.nl/soap/v3/DebtorService.asmx?op=Environment_Get) will be used to retrieve the domain from nmbrs.
-Seeing as this call is only available on the debtor level, you might not want to activate it for your users or cant at all.

 In this case use option 2, here you specify the domain yourself, but this way the validity of your credentials(username, token and domain) is never verified.